West Bridgewater Flower Planting Services

 Contact West Bridgewater’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper garden material disposal in West Bridgewater is essential for environmental stewardship and compliance with state regulations.
-Residents should separate packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments may be disposed of through residential waste services.
-Plant debris, including leaves and stems, is accepted during the seasonal yard waste collection (April–November) in biodegradable paper bags—plastic bags are strictly prohibited per MassDEP guidelines.
-For composting program integration and volunteer beautification initiatives, coordinate with the following:
+Proper disposal of garden materials in West Bridgewater is essential for environmental stewardship and compliance with local and state regulations.
+Residents should separate packaging (such as cardboard and containers) for recycling, while unused soil and amendments must be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted during the seasonal yard waste collection (April–November) in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
+Coordination with the Parks & Recreation Department supports volunteer garden programs and community beautification efforts, often in partnership with Master Gardeners.
+For guidance on disposal schedules and composting integration:

 West Bridgewater Department of Public Works